 While the future possibilities are there, right now, I wouldn't want to spend a fortune on a premium large-screen TV or a flagship smartphone and be stuck with mostly Static HDR content.
 If I do, I'm getting a lot less value out of my money and Samsung needs to understand that.

 Right now, HDR10+ simply can't compete with Dolby Vision, and that makes it an easy skip for consumers.
-If Samsung wants to change that, at the very least, they can either start including Dolby Vision support in their products or somehow make sure that major steaming services have HDR10+ versions available alongside Dolby Vision for HDR content.
+If Samsung wants to change that, at the very least, they can either start including Dolby Vision support in their products or somehow make sure that major streaming services have HDR10+ versions available alongside Dolby Vision for HDR content.
 Right now, Dolby's Dynamic HDR format is the clear winner.